-- Authority for Tuan Haji Mohamad Faiz Bin Abdul Hamid to continue in office as Independent Non-Executive Director
+3. Ordinary Resolution 8 on Authority for Tuan Haji Mohamad Faiz Bin Abdul Hamid to continue in office as Independent Non-Executive Director

-The Board of Directors has via the Nomination Committee conducted an annual performance evaluation and assessment of Tuan Haji Mohamad Faiz Bin Abdul Hamid who has served as an Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years and recommended him to continue to act as Independent Non-Executive Director of the Company.
-Tuan Haji Mohamad Faiz Bin Abdul Hamid fullfilled the criteria under the definition on Independent Directors as stated in the Main Market Listing Requirements of Bursa Malaysia Securities Berhad.
-Tuan Haji Mohamad Faiz Bin Abdul Hamid has been with the Company for more than nine (9) years, he therefore understands the Company's business operations which enable him to participate actively and contribute during deliberations and discussions at Audit Committee, Remuneration Committee, Nomination Committee and Board meetings without compromising his independent and objective judgement.
+The Board of Directors has via the Nomination Committee conducted an annual performance evaluation and assessment of Tuan Haji Mohamad Faiz Bin Abdul Hamid who has served as an Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years and recommended him to continue to act as Independent Non-Executive Director of the Company based on the following instifications:-

+- a.
+He fullfilled the criteria under the definition on Independent Directors as stated in the Main Market Listing Requirements of Bursa Malaysia Securities Berhad. - b.
+He has been with the Company for more than nine (9) years and therefore understands the Company's business operations which enable him to participate actively and contribute during deliberations and discussions at Audit Committee, Remuneration Committee, Nomination Committee and Board meetings without compromising his independent and objective judgement. - c.
+He execised due care in the interest of the Company and shareholders during his tenure as an Independent Non-Executive Director of the Company.

-- Authority for Loo Lean Hock to continue in office as Independent Non-Executive Director
+4. Ordinary Resolution 9 on Authority for Loo Lean Hock to continue in office as Independent Non-Executive Director

-The Board of Directors has via the Nomination Committee conducted an annual performance evaluation and assessment of Loo Lean Hock who has served as an Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years and recommended him to continue to act as Independent Non-Executive Director of the Company.
-Loo Lean Hock fullfilled the criteria under the definition on Independent Directors as stated in the Main Market Listing Requirements of Bursa Malaysia Securities Berhad.
-His experience in the audit and accounting indutries enables him to provide the Board with a diverse set of experience, expertise, skills and competence.
-As he has been with the Company for more than nine (9) years, he therefore understands the Company's business operations which enable him to participate actively and contribute during deliberations and discussions at Audit Committee, Nomination Committee and Board meetings without compromising his independent and objective judgement.
+The Board of Directors has via the Nomination Committee conducted an annual performance evaluation and assessment of Loo Lean Hock who has served as an Independent Non-Executive Director of the Company for a cumulative term of more than nine (9) years and recommended him to continue to act as Independent Non-Executive Director of the Company based on the following justifications:-

-Proposed Renewal of Shareholders' Mandate and Proposed New Shareholders' Mandate for PMB Technology Berhad and its subsidiaries to enter into Recurrent Related Party Transactions of a Revenue or Trading Nature ("Proposed Shareholders' Mandate")
+- a.
+He fullfilled the criteria under the definition on Independent Directors as stated in the Main Market Listing Requirements of Bursa Malaysia Securities Berhad. - b.
+He has been with the Company for more than nine (9) years and therefore understands the Company's business operations which enable him to participate actively and contribute during deliberations and discussions at Audit Committee, Remuneration Committee, Nomination Committee and Board meetings without compromising his independent and objective judgement. - c.
+He exhibited high commitment and devoted sufficient time to his responsibilities as an Independent Non-Executive Director of the Company. - 5.
+Ordinary Resolution 10 on Proposed Renewal of Shareholders' Mandate and Proposed New Shareholders' Mandate for PMB Technology Berhad and its subsidiaries to enter into Recurrent Related Party Transactions of a Revenue or Trading Nature ("Proposed Shareholders' Mandate")

-For further information on Ordinary Resolution 9, please refer to the Circular to Shareholders dated 29 May 2013 accompanying the Annual Report of the Company for the financial year ended 31 December 2012.
+For further information on Ordinary Resolution 10, please refer to the Circular to Shareholders dated 4 June 2014 accompanying the Annual Report of the Company for the financial year ended 31 December 2013.

-- Proposed Renewal of Authority for the Company to Purchase its own Ordinary Shares
+6. Ordinary Resolution 11 on Proposed Renewal of Authority for the Company to Purchase its own Ordinary Shares

-For further information on Ordinary Resolution 10, please refer to the Statement to Shareholders in Part B of the Circular to Shareholders dated 29 May 2013 accompanying the Annual Report of the Company for the financial year ended 31 December 2012.
+For further information on Ordinary Resolution 11, please refer to the Statement to Shareholders in Part B of the Circular to Shareholders dated 4 June 2014 accompanying the Annual Report of the Company for the financial year ended 31 December 2013.